 Holidays in the South of Tenerife

-The majority of Tenerife holidays are centred on the popular resorts to the south of the island.
+Most tourists arrive at Tenerife South Airport then transfer to one of the popular resorts in the south of the island.
 Tourists are attracted by fine beaches, year round sunshine and an impressive selection of bars and restaurants.
 Spain it is not but for quality package tourism Tenerife takes some beating.
 The three main resorts of Los Cristianos, Playa de las Americas and Costa Adeje have pretty much merged into one high rise mega-resort.

 Such is the nature of these three resorts that there is something for everyone which results in a good mixture of people of all ages.
 The nightlife is so extensive that it caters for everyone and there are daytime activities to suit young families, teenagers and retired couples alike.